The diagram illustrates the process that is used to manufacture bricks for the building industry.

 Overall, it can be clearly seen that there are ten stages for brick manufacturing, which begins with clay being dug up and ends with delivery of the brick package.

-- The diagram details the process of making leather products Summarise the information by selecting and reporting the main features and make comparisons where relevant 73
+- The graph shows the proportion of four different materials that were recycled from 1982 to 2010 in a particular country Summarise the information by selecting and reporting the main features making comparisons where relevant 73